 Our experienced attorneys are knowledgeable about the tendencies of judges in South Carolina and can advise you on whether to accept a plea deal or fight the charges in court.
 We prioritize your best interests and work to ensure the best possible outcome for your case.
 That way, you have a fair shot at freedom and living a normal life outside of the South Carolina court system.

-One of the most common questions we hear from prospective clients is, "When should I hire a criminal defense attorney for my case Near Me Pickens, SC?"
+One of the most common questions we hear from prospective clients is, "When should I hire a criminal defense attorney for my case in Pickens, SC?"
 While no two situations or clients are ever truly the same, there are common criminal situations to consider.
 Here are some guidelines to help you determine when it's appropriate to hire a criminal defense attorney for your case:

 If you have been associated with any convictions mentioned above, it is crucial to seek the assistance of a lawyer or law firm experienced in handling such cases.
 Losing a case could have severe consequences, and you need expert guidance to navigate through the legal process.
 At Lauren Taylor Law, our criminal defense attorneys are well-versed in handling such cases and can offer you a consultation to help you understand your rights.